-As of June 30, 2022.
+As of December 31, 2022.
 Data sourced from eVestment Alliance.

 Hedge funds' ability to offer solid risk-adjusted returns versus equities and other asset traditional classes over the long-term has diminished, as shown in Figure 20.
-A broad measure of the hedge fund market, approximated by the HFRI Fund Weighted Composite, has gained an annualized 5.4% over the past 10 years - below global equity market (which has gained 9.2%) and above the broad bond market (up 1.5% for this period).
+A broad measure of the hedge fund market, approximated by the HFRI Fund Weighted Composite, has gained an annualized 4.8% over the past 10 years - below global equity market (which has gained 8.1%) and above the broad bond market (up 1.0% for this period).
 Risk, as measured by standard deviation, has been less than half that of the equity market.

-FIGURE 20 | RISK/REWARD FOR HEDGE FUNDS: 10-YRS ENDED JUNE 2022
+FIGURE 20 | RISK/REWARD FOR HEDGE FUNDS: 10-YRS ENDED DECEMBER 2022

-As of June 30, 2022.
+As of December 31, 2022.
 Data sourced from HFRI and Morningstar Direct.

 Real estate: Angeles' return forecast for public real estate securities (REITs and real estate operating companies) remains unchanged for both domestic and global securities at 4.0%.
-As of June 2022, the dividend yields for the global and US REIT markets were 3.8% and 3.4%, respectively.
+As of December 2022, the dividend yields for the US and global REIT markets were 4% and 4.5%, respectively.

-As of June 30, 2022.
+As of December 31, 2022.
 Data sourced from NAREIT and FTSE EPRA.

 Core private real estate offers investors a stable level of income combined with the potential for modest price appreciation, particularly in periods of unexpected inflation.
 However, private real estate is relatively illiquid as open-ended funds are subject to "redemption queues" that often restrict redemptions during times of duress, when liquidity is most needed.
-Our return expectation for core private real estate remains unchanged and expect new investors in core private real estate portfolios to earn returns of 4%, in-line with REITs.
+Our return expectation for core private real estate remains unchanged and we expect new investors in core private real estate portfolios to earn annual returns of 4%, in-line with REITs.

-Like private equity investments, "value added" and "opportunistic" real estate strategies employ more leverage in acquiring underperforming properties and real estate related assets and making significant improvements to the assets.
+Like private equity investments, "value added" and "opportunistic" real estate strategies typically employ more leverage in acquiring underperforming properties and real estate related assets and in some cases may make significant improvements to the assets.
 "Value-added" strategies employ leverage of 40-60% (versus 20% to 30% for core private real estate) and similarly seek to benefit through improved operating income and significant capital appreciation, as opposed to a steady yield.
 In the case of private opportunistic and value-added real estate portfolios, Angeles forecasts returns by adjusting our REIT model for the increased level of leverage employed.
-We increased our private opportunistic/value-added real estate return assumption by 50 basis points to 7.5% reflecting current robust deal activity in the market.
+Our private opportunistic/value-added real estate return assumption remains unchanged at 7.5%.